sunbeam-labs/sbx_demic/README.md

 # TODO:

-- Update sbx_coassembly to do the binning of the metagenome **OR** have sbx_demic do binning of the metagenom
+- Update sbx_coassembly to do the binning of the metagenome **OR** have sbx_demic do binning of the metagenome